dragonflydb/documentation/docs/command-reference/sorted-sets/zunionstore.md

 ### Can I use `ZUNIONSTORE` for more than two sorted sets?

 Yes, `ZUNIONSTORE` supports union of multiple sorted sets.
-Simply adjust the `numkeys` parameter to reflect how many sets you are unioning, and provide the appropriate number of keys.
+Simply adjust the `numkeys` parameter to reflect how many sets you are performing the union on, and provide the keys accordingly.

 ### Does `ZUNIONSTORE` modify the original sorted sets?

 No, the input sorted sets remain unchanged.
 The result is stored in a new set with the key you specify as the `destination`.

-### Can I use negative indexing with `ZRANGE` to fetch the results?

-Yes, `ZRANGE` supports negative indexing to conveniently retrieve elements counting from the end of the set.
-For example, `ZRANGE result -2 -1 WITHSCORES` would retrieve the last two elements of the resulting sorted set.